make-software/how-to-casperlabs/docs/faq-user.md

 ## How frequently the staking rewards are paid?

 Staking rewards are paid to your account on a per ERA basis.
-One Era is currently set to 2 hours, and each block is set for 65 seconds.
-For the first reward to appear after delegation/staking, it may take upto 2 ERAs (~4 hours).
+One Era is currently set to 2 hours, and each block is set for 16 seconds.
+For the first reward to appear after delegation/staking, it may take up to 2 ERAs (~4 hours).

 ## I've delegated my tokens but the rewards don't arrive at my wallet?